Morris County Child Relocation Attorneys

-It is critical that, if you wish to retain a strong parental relationship and custody of your children moving forward, you retain the legal counsel of an experienced Morristown child custody relocation attorney during this process.
+It is critical that, if you wish to retain a strong parental relationship and custody of your children moving forward, you retain the legal counsel of an experienced Morris County child custody relocation attorney during this process.

 What a Morris County Child Relocation Court Will Consider

 When hearing and deciding on a child relocation case, the courts will always rule in favor of the child’s best interest.
 Factors that can influence this decision include: